rcassani/castoriscausa/content/articles/uefi_usb_linux.md

 </br>
 #### 3. Modifying the EFI partition in the USB-disk
-  Still in the Linux session from the previous section, the resting part is to prepare the EFI partition on the USB-disk to make it UEFI-bootable
+  Still in the Linux session (Virtual Machine without HDD booted with Live-CD) from the previous section, the remaining part is to prepare the EFI partition on the USB-disk to make it UEFI-bootable

   1. Create a folder ```/mnt/efi/```
         :::powershell
         $ sudo mkdir /mnt/efi/